libxkbcommon 1.13.0

 1.14.0

-XKB_EXPORT struct xkb_state_machine * xkb_state_machine_ref ( struct xkb_state_machine sm)
+XKB_EXPORT struct xkb_machine * xkb_machine_ref ( struct xkb_machine machine)

-Take a new reference on a keyboard state machine object.
+Take a new reference on a xkb_machine object.

 Parameters